Home » Health & Safety

 stroke.

-Youth Sports Hydration Guidelines
+Youth Athlete Hydration Guidelines

 Surprising as it may seem the most important part of an athlete's diet isn't what he eats, it is what and how much he drinks.
 Hydration before, during and after exercise is especially important for pre-adolescent children because they have special fluid needs compared to adults, or even teenagers.
 As a parent or coach, here are the precautions you should take to prevent heat illnesses in exercising children and making sure they drink enough fluids.

-Concussion Safety Checklist for Parents
+Concussion Checklist for Parents

 MomsTeam Founder and long-time concussion safety advocate, Brooke de Lench, provides a concussion safety checklist for parents to know their child's sports program is taking concussions seriously.